 A few hours later Melanie returns home and bumps into Ray who is coming by to replace the locks as a “thank you” for John fixing his car.
 As Ray is replacing the locks he basically tells Melanie that the locks he’s putting in suck and that he can sell them better ones.
 He then gets really sleazy and I can’t tell if he’s just a bad salesman or if he’s supposed to be creepy.

-That night as Hannah sleeps, we see her closet door open and we cut to the morning.
+That night as Hannah sleeps, we see her closet door open and we cut to the morning so that was pointless.
 We see a quick few seconds of Hannah sleeping without covers on and it feels like the director saying, “you get it, right?
-You don’t need to see something pulling her covers off again.”
+Do we need to show you something pulling her covers off again?”
 Hannah wakes up as she gets a text message from Tommy saying he’s 30 minutes away.

 While Hannah showers, the same person who was behind Hannah when she let Monty in from outside, is once again watching her just as the bathroom lights go out.
 Hannah turns the lights back on and notices a handprint on the shower door.

-Later Tommy has arrived and Hannah tells him about the handprint but he dismisses it.
-As he leaves one of the neighbors, Rosemary (played JoBeth Williams) stops by and drops off a welcome basket.
+Later Tommy arrives and Hannah tells him about the handprint but he dismisses it.
+As he leaves, one of the neighbors, Rosemary (played JoBeth Williams) stops by and drops off a welcome basket.
 Hannah then returns to clearing out the garage where she finds a picture of a family that used to own the house.

 She’s interrupted by a kid from the neighborhood who asks her what it’s like living in the creepy house.
 I don’t watch the trailers of these movies but I’m 100% sure this is in the trailer because of how awkwardly forced it is.
 Post-Watch update: It’s in the trailer